JosefVodicka/Computer-Graphics/README.md

 # Computer Graphics
  Computer Graphics coding assignments

- In this repository I will post links to observablehq, where we had to complete all programming assignments.
+ In this repository I will post links to observablehq, where we complete all programming assignments.

 ### Topics involved
     - Modeling